hphuongdhsp/Kaggle/README.md

 This repositories include all of codes in the Santa Competition https://www.kaggle.com/c/santander-value-prediction-challenge

 This competition is just a hunting leak problem, that means you can find directly some targets of test set from certan columns of train set.
 My solution include 2 similar models, lgbm and xgboost.
-It easy to get 1.37 in LP without leakm 5 mins trainng.
+It easy to get 1.37 in LP without leak with 5 mins training.
 After that I blending 2 solutions  without leak and fill the leakly columns.
 With the simple code, I get 0.51 in LB and got silve.
 With leaky teachnic hunting you can find in https://www.kaggle.com/nulldata/jiazhen-to-armamut-via-gurchetan1000-0-56

 Some descritions of my solution